Festive Finances: How to Save Money This Christmas

 If you must travel or have already made plans to, see some of the following articles we’ve written to help cut down on costs.

-Since holidays are so expensive, there are lots of opportunities for savings!
+Since holidays are so expensive, there are lots of savings opportunities!

 17. Limit decorations and gift wrapping

-While decorations and gift wrapping are a beloved part of the holiday season, they can also be expensive.
-Instead, consider using fabrics such as tea towels, bags, recycled paper and homemade name tags for your presents.
+While decorations and gift wrapping are beloved parts of the holiday season, they can also be expensive.
+Instead, consider using fabrics such as tea towels, bags, recycled paper, and homemade name tags for your presents.
 Or just dump it all in a sack and hand it out like a lazy Santa!

 18. Get smart buying online